-Ski Day 1: Plattekill Mountain snagged bragging rights as the first ski area to spin lifts in New York this season.
-With six inches of snow on Thursday and over a foot on Saturday night, Laszlo Vajtay, Plattekill’s co-owner and chief of operations, made the call late Saturday night.
+Plattekill Mountain snagged bragging rights as the first ski area to spin lifts in New York this season.
+With six inches of snow on Thursday and over a foot on Saturday, Laszlo Vajtay, Plattekill’s CEO, made the call later that night.

 We’d heard that Sean Riley, the noted local treemeister, had hiked for turns at sunrise.
 He’d kept his tracks discreetly off to the side leaving Plunge virtually untouched.
 It was game-on with smiles all around.

 Not all the trails had been mowed, and we stuck to what had been trimmed — Plunge, Freefall, Ridge Run and Face.
 I had difficulty handling the steepest headwalls.
 I couldn’t stop with any kind of a skid turn, as my front ski would slide out on the grass.
 The other guys had the chops to handle it all with ease, and they were a pleasure to watch.